 Things to remember

 - Wear something comfortable and loose-fitting.

 - If you wear contact lenses, wear your glasses instead.
 Wearing contact lenses during surgery can damage your eyes.

 - Take only the medications you were instructed to take the morning of your surgery.
 Take them with a few sips of water.

-- Remove all jewelry, including body piercings.
+- Don’t wear any metal objects.
+Remove all jewelry, including body piercings.

 - Leave valuables, such as credit cards and jewelry, at home.

 - Before you’re taken into the operating room, you will need to remove your hearing aid(s), dentures, prosthetic device(s), wig, and religious articles.

 Check your appointment reminder, which will tell you where to go for your surgery.

 Once you arrive at the hospital, doctors, nurses, and other staff members will ask you to state and spell your name and date of birth many times.
 This is for your safety.
 People with the same or similar name may be having surgery on the same day.

 You will change into a hospital gown and meet your nurse.
 They will place an intravenous (IV) line into a vein, usually in your hand or arm.
 At first you will get fluids through the IV, but it will be used later to give you anesthesia (medication to make you sleepy).
 Your doctor will explain the surgery, and answer any questions you have.
 When it’s time for your surgery, you will be brought into the operating room.